 Harry Potter New York

-Of course, we simply had to get butterbeer (which comes in souvenir cups), and our children got butterbeer ice cream.
-The servings were so big they couldn’t finish them, and my husband and I enjoyed the soft-serve flavor very much.
+Of course, we simply had to get butterbeer in souvenir cups.
+Our children got butterbeer ice cream.
+The servings were so big they couldn’t finish them!
+My husband and I enjoyed the soft-serve flavor very much.
 Be prepared to stand while enjoying your snacks, though.

 Best Things to Do in NYC at Christmas with Kids